In my last post, I tore up the concept of the disappearing donor.

 Today I’ll show you that value creation isn’t complex.
 Anyone can do it.

-A couple of years ago, I provided this checklist for providing value to donors.
+A few years ago, I provided this checklist for providing value to donors.
 But that wasn’t enough.

 Later I wrote this post which included links to other posts about value.
 But that wasn’t enough either.